 “Despite what seems like the extraordinary nature of these events, in the end, they make you even more human.”

-Through time as a species we’ve grown farther and farther from our natural being.
-Houses, cars, offices, fast food, processed food, microwaves, cigarettes, drugs, alcohol, etc. Think about it, we wake up to breakfast in a box, lunch from a microwave, have our dinner delivered, followed by a late night rendezvous to the drive through window wondering why heart disease is a national epidemic.
+Through time as a species, we’ve grown farther and farther from our natural being.
+Houses, cars, offices, fast food, processed food, microwaves, cigarettes, drugs, alcohol, etc. Think about it, we wake up to breakfast in a box, lunch from a microwave, have our dinner delivered, followed by a late night rendezvous to the drive-through window wondering why heart disease is a national epidemic.
 Instead of stressing about finding food for our survival we sweat missing our favorite reality show or a mistake we’ve made at work.
-We strive for convenience and reduced stress through an acidic and unhealthy lifestyle, ultimately providing us with an increased amount stress and discomfort pulling us even farther from that utopia we seek.
-Ultra running can bring us back to our natural self.
+We strive for convenience and reduced stress through an acidic and unhealthy lifestyle, ultimately providing us with an increased amount of stress and discomfort pulling us even farther from that utopia we seek.
+Ultrarunning can bring us back to our natural self.
 It’s the human experience in its rawest form.
 The struggle is what shapes our character and it provides us with intense mental and physical strength.
 Running 100 miles triggers our survival instincts, instincts we’ve developed over millions and millions of years through human civilization.

 “Your body will argue that there is no justifiable reason to continue.
 Your only recourse is to call on your spirit, which fortunately functions independently of logic.”

-My first 100 mile ultra marathon was an insanely punishing yet a uniquely gratifying experience.
+My first 100-mile ultra marathon was an insanely punishing yet uniquely gratifying experience.
 Running deep into the night, my legs were shot, my stomach was torn, and my mind was exhausted.
 But I kept moving forward despite the unbearable pain from my legs, feeling as if they would shatter at any given moment.
 I ran the first 50 miles with my body and the next 40 miles with my mind, but those last 10 miles, those last 10 repetitively devastating yet insanely gratifying miles, those I ran with my spirit.
 Igniting that feeling deep down inside, that feeling that tells us we can do and be so much more, that higher self, the deeper self, that’s who found the strength to continue, and that’s who found the strength to cross the finish line.
 This inner strength is available to each and every one of us, and we can tap into it through our struggles and resistance.

 “I decided to go for a little run.”